grame-cncm/faustdoc/src/manual/faq.md

 ## What properties does the Faust compiler and generated code have ?
 TO COMPLETE

+### Compiler

-### The compiler itself is [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) because it contains a pattern matching meta-programming model.
+The compiler itself is [turing complete](https://en.wikipedia.org/wiki/Turing_completeness) because it contains a pattern matching meta-programming model.
 Thus a Faust DSP program can loop at compile time.
 For instance the following:

 ```
 foo = foo;